anionic/jpl-nav/docs/TutorialTypesOfQueries.md

-# / Tutorials / One-shot vs iterative queries
+# JPL - Tutorials - One-shot vs iterative queries

 The high-level Java API to interact with SWI Prolog can be divided into two classes.